BRI Plays Pivotal Role In Fostering Regional Economic Development: Sami Saeed - UrduPoint

 BRI Plays Pivotal Role In Fostering Regional Economic Development: Sami Saeed

-During the meeting with the Chinese technology enterprises minister underscored Pakistan’s commitment to further strengthening its partnership with China with a focus on infrastructure development and sustainable growth.
+During the meeting with Chinese technology enterprises, the minister underscored Pakistan’s commitment to further strengthening its partnership with China with a focus on infrastructure development and sustainable growth.

-He further said that Pakistan’s active involvement in the BRI reflects the country’s steadfast dedication to fostering mutually beneficial relationships and enhancing global cooperation, CEN reported on Tuesday.
+He further said that Pakistan’s active involvement in the BRI reflected the country’s steadfast dedication to fostering mutually beneficial relationships and enhancing global cooperation, CEN reported on Tuesday.

 Zhang Xiaodong, President of Zhongguancun the Belt and Road Industrial Promotion Association (ZBRA), introduced the cooperation between China and Pakistan and further said that Zhongguancun the Belt and Road Industrial Promotion Association, Pakistan Embassy in China, Special Technology Zones Authority and other Pakistani institutions will jointly select 100 Chinese enterprises that intend to expand the Pakistani market to visit Pakistan for docking, investigation, investment and business development.